 At the time of announcing the partnership, Deep Branch and BioMar said they would be conducting a wide range of nutritional assessments to test the performance and digestibility of the protein-rich ingredient for fish health and growth.

 Asked what stage these assessments were at today, Hays replied: “Unfortunately our feed trials haven’t yet begun as we’re still in the final stages of completing our pilot unit, which will enable us to produce the volumes required to run the initial feed trials.”

-With salmon feed its “beachhead market”, Deep Blue said it looks forward to building as much sustainable feed volume as possible in collaboration with BioMar.
+With salmon feed its “beachhead market”, the company said it looks forward to building as much sustainable feed volume as possible in collaboration with BioMar.
 However, Hays conceded that shifting 600,000 metric tons might be a “tall order” for that subset of the market and that the company would therefore need to explore additional markets.